4W4I5/Semester-6-Notes/AI/Sessional 1 Prep/Sessional 1 Prep Notes.md

 - Beneficial Machines
 	- The standard model of AI assumes that a fully specified objective will be provided to the machine, but this may not be suitable in the long run.
 		- In tasks like chess or shortest-path computation, the objective is inherent, making the standard model applicable.
 However, in real-world scenarios like designing a self-driving car, specifying the objective becomes increasingly challenging.
+	- Value alignment problem:
-	- The value alignment problem arises when the objectives programmed into the machine must align with human values, particularly problematic in human-robot interaction scenarios.
+		- Arises when the objectives programmed into the machine must align with human values, particularly problematic in human-robot interaction scenarios.
-	- In lab or simulated environments, incorrect objectives can be easily corrected, but as intelligent systems are deployed in the real world, this approach becomes untenable due to potential negative consequences.
+			- In lab or simulated environments, incorrect objectives can be easily corrected
+			- In real world deployments, this approach becomes untenable due to potential negative consequences.
 	- The standard model's inadequacy is evident when considering the potential misbehavior of intelligent machines pursuing fixed objectives, highlighting the need for a new formulation.
 	- Machines should pursue human objectives rather than their own, necessitating a formulation where machines are uncertain about the complete objective and incentivized to act cautiously and defer to human control.
 	- Ultimately, the goal is to develop agents that are provably beneficial to humans, addressing the value alignment problem.